-It is the user's responsibility to carefully adjust all imaging parameters to avoid image saturation and obtain optimal quantitative time-intensity data.
+It is the user to avoid imagdata. 's responsibility to carefully adjust all imaging parameters ge saturation and obtain optimal quantitative time-intensity 396 Aixplorer® User's Guide

 Configure a DICOM Printer

 To edit an existing DICOM Printer, select it on the devices list then click on Edit Selected.